 The drivers on our website are in the correct order, meaning that the chipset driver is always installed first.

 From there, you can install all of the rest of the updates and you do not have to restart in between installations.
-Most system have multiple Graphic and Wi-fi card options.
+Most systems have multiple Graphic and Wi-fi card options.
 Make sure you choose the correct one for your model.
-If i doubt , send over the serial number previously mentioned and we can send you the list of the correct components.
+If in doubt, send over the serial number previously mentioned and we can send you the list of the correct components.

-Beware that if you choose to use Windows backup for your data, you will need to make sure that you look for a checkbox that asks you if you also want to make another System Image. make sure it is unchecked since this will overwrite your initial System Image.
-You also can create a hidden directory d drag and drop a copy of the system image there to create a copy that will not be overwritten.
+Beware that if you choose to use Windows backup for your data, you will need to make sure that you look for a checkbox that asks you if you also want to make another System Image.
+Make sure it is unchecked since this will overwrite your initial System Image.
+You also can create a hidden directory and drag and drop a copy of the system image there to create a 2nd copy that will not be overwritten.

-Good luck and don't for get, the M-Tech technical and support staff are hear to help if you should find yourself in a bind.
+Good luck and don't forget, the M-Tech Technical Support staff are here to help if you should find yourself in a bind.

 John - M-Tech Support Representative